Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/tv_guided_bombs.md

 ## Employment

+During the three-minute warmup period, it is helpful to set the optical sight to A/G mode, and enter a depression of **17 mils**, so that the sight alignment be that of the missile seeker.
+This way, the pilot can put the target on the pipper and it will be within the weapons view.

-After the three-minute warmup either bomb is released by, selecting the corresponding stations, putting the Weapon Selector to TV and the Delivery Mode Knob to DIRECT.
+After the warmup either bomb is released by, selecting the corresponding stations, putting the Weapon Selector to TV and the Delivery Mode Knob to DIRECT.

 Enable the TV mode for the DSCG screen and press the trigger.
 This activates the sensor and video feed will be displayed on the screen.